danwjoyce/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
   "Psychiatry",
-  "Artificial Intelligence/Machine Learning",
-  "Statistics and Multivariate Methods"
+  "Applied Statistics and Multivariate Methods", "Applied Artificial Intelligence/Machine Learning"
 ]

 # Organizational groups that you belong to (for People widget)